canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 See https://ubuntu.com/pro
 ```

-You can see that the status command shows the services that are available for that given machine,
+You can see that the status command shows the services available for that given machine,
 while also presenting a short description for each of them.

 Additionally, if you look at the last lines of the output, you can identify that this machine is not
-attached to an Ubuntu Pro subscription.
+currently attached to an Ubuntu Pro subscription.
 ```
 This machine is not attached to an Ubuntu Pro subscription.
 See https://ubuntu.com/pro